BennerLukas/LibCap/readme.md

 </div>

 ## Usage
-You need to have docker installed and execute the docker-compose.yml
+You need to have docker installed and execute the docker-compose.yml by doing the following:

 ```bash
 docker compose up --build --force-recreate